Rob Evan

-Robert "Rob" Evan is an American actor and singer, best known as the lead performer in numerous Broadway musicals, a performer in national and international tours of musical productions, and a featured vocalist on various music albums.
+Robert Buchen known professionally as Robert "Rob" Evan is an American actor and singer, best known as the lead performer in numerous Broadway musicals, a performer in national and international tours of musical productions, and a featured vocalist on various music albums.

 Personal life

 Evan, a native of Monticello, Georgia, said in a personal interview:"I grew up in Monticello, Georgia, and I was a football player at UGA, and that's the first time I saw Les Mis — twenty years ago here at the Fox.
 It just made me go, I want to do this for a living.
 I was just a business major, I had wanted to go to law school, but this show lit the fire...
 I ended up auditioning at a Les Mis open call 'a la American Idol' two years later.
 I waited ten hours to sing sixteen bars of Stars.
 He walked out with the proverbial gold ticket.
 'I thought it was going to be instant stardom and cash, not knowing any better."

 In 1989, he was the first recipient of the Georgia Music Hall of Fame Talent Award.
 He walked on to the varsity football team as a kicker/punter at the University of Georgia, where he majored in Finance and graduated with a Bachelor of Business Administration (BBA) in 1990.